-3. NURS 6980 Synthesis Practicum (with didactic)
+4. NURS 6985 Synthesis Practicum (with didactic)

 - a.
-Perform all role functions in an efficient, organized, and independent manner - b.
-Demonstrate an understanding of nurse practitioner role - c.
-Engage in interdisciplinary collaboration and consultation
+Perform all role functions as a PMHNP in an efficient, organized, and independent manner. - b.
+Demonstrate an understanding of the nurse practitioner role in the Psychiatric Mental Health Milieu. - c.
+Engage in interdisciplinary collaboration and consultation.